 1. Sort out red currants, removing leaves, stems, tainted and unripe berries.
 You shouldn’t wash them.

-2. Mash currants (by hands, with a wooden roller pin or in a mixer).
+2. Mash currants, by hands, with a wooden tool or in a mixer.

 3. Prepare syrup by mixing warm water and sugar (5.5 lb / 2.5 kg).

-5. After the fermentation has started, pour the juice through a straw into another container.
-Install a water seal and leave the container at a temperature of 59-77F° / 15-25°C for 20-35 days.
+6. After 3-4 days the fermentation has started, pour the juice through a straw into another container.
+Install an airlock and leave the container at a temperature of 59-77F° / 15-25°C for 20-35 days.
+If fermentation did not start, means that there was not enough wild yeast on currants – thus you have to use Wine Yeast.
+Thus it’s better to have them beforehand.

-6. When the fermentation is finished, pour the new wine into another container, add sugar to your liking (not necessary), install the water seal and leave the container for at least 50-60 days in a cellar for infusion.
+7. When the fermentation is finished, pour the new wine into another container, add sugar to your taste (not necessary), install an airlock and leave the container for at least 50-60 days in a cellar for infusion, but if impatient you can already consume it within few weeks.

-The only flaw of currant wines is that they don’t have a pronounced flavor.
+The only flaw of Redcurrant wines is that they don’t have a pronounced flavor.
 If properly prepared these beverages can be very tasty and transparent but with up to no smell.